Enlarging and Reducing Sculptures for Bronze Statues

 Ideal for: large sculptures with less complex textures.

-The digital file is machined out of polystyrene using a robotic milling machine.
-The material is lightweight, affordable, and quick to work with.
-Because Isomo is not completely smooth, a finishing phase always follows: sanding, spray filler, or a manual textural layer.
-The latter—using clay, wax, plasticine, or another material—is usually applied by the artist themselves, so that their textural signature remains clearly visible in the final bronze sculpture.
+The digital file is mechanically cut from polystyrene using a robotic milling machine.
+The material is lightweight, affordable, and quick to process.
+Since Isomo is not completely smooth, a finishing phase always follows: sanding, spray filler, or a manual texture layer.
+The latter – using clay, wax, plasticine, or other material – is usually applied by the artist themselves, ensuring their textural signature remains clearly present in the final bronze sculpture.

 Advantages: